Skip to Main Content

 Narrow question: What are the health benefits of physical education in elementary school?

-Unless specified by the assignment, research questions that center on philosophical, ethical, or religious issues are not appropriate, so avoid "could/should" questions.
+Unless specified by the assignment, research questions that center on philosophical or ethical issues are not appropriate, so avoid "could/should" questions.

 Biased question: Why is music file-sharing harmful?